-Refer to latest editions of the ANSI Z223.1 or CSA-B149 for installation compliance codes or check with local authorities having jurisdiction.
+Refer to latest editions of the ANSI Z223.1 or CSA-B149 for installation compliance codes and with local authorities with jurisdiction.

-- 9 Vent termination must be a minimum of 4 feet (1m) below, or 4 feet (1m) horizontally, from any soffit or under-eave vent. - 10 Vent termination must be a minimum of 6 feet (2m)

-from an inside corner formed by two exterior walls.
-If possible, leave a 10-foot (3m) clearance.
+- 9 Vent termination must be a minimum of 4 feet (1m) below, or 4 feet (1m) horizontally, from any soffit or under-eave vent. - 10 Vent must be a minimum of 6 feet (2m) from an inside corner formed by two exterior walls.
+If possible, leave a 10-foot (3m) clearance. - 11 Vent termination must be a minimum of 10 feet (3m) from any forced air inlet (includes fresh air inlet for other appliances, such as a dryer). - 12 When termination is routed through combustible wall, vent termination must be supported using a firestop to maintain clearances specified on unit rating plate.
+Inside edge of vent termination must be at least 12" (305mm) from outside wall.

-- 11 Vent termination must be a minimum of 10 feet (3m) from any forced air inlet (includes fresh air inlet for other appliances, such as a dryer). - 12 When termination is routed through combustible wall, vent termination must be supported using a listed clearance thimble.
-Inside edge of vent termination must be at least 12" (305mm) from outside wall. - 13 All horizontal vents which use special vent pipe for use with Category III appliances must terminate with an approved Category III tee.
-Opening end must face downward. - 14 Clearance to combustible material is 6" (152mm) for single-wall vent material except where a U.L.-listed thimble is used.
-Follow manufacturer's instructions for clearance to combustible for type B-1 vent or factorybuilt chimney. - 15 For horizontal venting, the vent pipe shall be supported with hangers no more than 3 feet (1m) apart to prevent movement after installation. - 16 Select a wall termination point that will maintain 1/4" (6mm) rise per foot (305mm) slope of horizontal run of vent pipe. - 17 For upward sloped vent, a condensate tee and drain must be installed within the first 5 feet (2m) from the unit heater to protect the appliance.
+- 13 All horizontal vents which use special vent pipe for use with Category III appliances must terminate with an approved Category III tee.
+Opening end must face downward. - 14 For horizontal venting, the vent pipe shall be supported with hangers no more than 3 feet (1m) apart to prevent movement after installation. - 15 Select a wall termination point that will maintain 1/4" (6mm) rise per foot (305mm) slope of horizontal run of vent pipe. - 16 For upward sloped vent, a condensate tee and drain must be installed within the first 5 feet (2m) from the unit heater to protect the appliance.
 If a flexible condensate drain line is used, the drain line must include a loop filled with water to prevent combustion products from entering the structure.
-If the unit is shut down for an extended period of time and will be exposed to sub-freezing temperatures, the condensate may freeze. - 18 In areas where authorities having jurisdiction permit, a downward slope of maximum 1/4" per foot is also acceptable.
+If the unit is shut down for an extended period of time and will be exposed to sub-freezing temperatures, the condensate may freeze. - 17 Select a wall termination point that will maintain 1/4" rise per foot slope of horizontal run of vent pipe.
+In areas where authorities having jurisdiction permit, a downward slope of maximum 1/4" per foot is also acceptable.
 Condensate drainage can be collected in a tee pipe section (figure 4) with drain loop similar to one used for upward slope vent, or allowed to drip through the vent termination, if permitted by authorities (figure 5).